demisto/content/Packs/FeedNVDv2/README.md

-CVE feed from the NIST National Vulnerability Database (NVD)
+CVE feed from the NIST National Vulnerability Database (NVD).

 This updated integration uses v2 of the NVD API.
 NVD API v1 was discontinued at the end of 2023.